AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Login to Google auto, or prompt, if possible, when need to update
 - Check service worker js file caching
 - Elemento Apps is approved
 - Ping app server after deploy - and before to load it?
+- Server app express file serves all server apps
+- Serving preview app is documented

 Further requirements
 --------------------